MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

 ## How to install the Azure Information Protection scanner

-Currently, the general availability (GA) version of the Azure Information Protection scanner is a separate download named **AzInfoProtectionScanner.exe** on the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
-Subsequent releases of the scanner will be included in the Azure Information Protection client.

-The current preview version of the Azure Information Protection client also includes the Azure Information Protection scanner.

-The PowerShell module that is included with the scanner and preview client has cmdlets to install and configure the scanner.
+The PowerShell module that is included with the Azure Information Protection client has cmdlets to install and configure the scanner.
+However, to use the scanner, you must install the full version of the client and cannot install just the PowerShell module.

 To install the client for the scanner, follow the same instructions in the preceding sections.
-Note that if you do not need all the components of the client, such as the Office add-in and viewer, you can install just the PowerShell module.
-For example, you can run the executable with `PowerShellOnly=true /quiet`.

-After you have installed the client, you're then ready to install the scanner.
+You're then ready to install the scanner.
 For instructions, see [Deploying the Azure Information Protection scanner to automatically classify and protect files](../deploy-use/deploy-aip-scanner.md).

 ## Next steps
 Now that you've installed the Azure Information Protection client, see the following for additional information that you might need to support this client: